 The Data Challenge facing government

 Government has huge data assets, but often fails to make best use of them.
 Under the Civil Service Data Challenge, we gather the ideas of civil servants across the workforce on how to improve our data systems and tools, and take the best ideas forward in project teams of civil service volunteers.
-The 2022 programme is now underway, while 2021’s winning idea is benefiting from £50,000-worth of development work.

 Asking the experts